-3.3 STT EVALUATION FRAMEWORK
+5.3 STT EVALUATION FRAMEWORK

 The STT task is similar to previous ASR "Hub-4" and "Hub-5" evaluations, but with additions to support the classification of output tokens, overlapping speech, and (optionally) speaker assignment.
-The primary form of scoring will use the same conventions as the RT-03S STT evaluation.
-A secondary experimental scoring will provide a first examination of performance during periods of overlapping speech.
+The scoring will use the same system output and lexical processing conventions as used for the RT-05S evaluation.
+The Word Error Rate (WER) will continue to be the primary evaluation metric, however overlapping speech will now be included as testable material.
+The NIST Scoring Toolkit (SCTK) will be used to calculate the performance of systems.
 The remainder of this section describes the protocol for the primary metric unless otherwise explicitly stated.